-Tune-in to the Fallon Forum, live Monday-Thursday from 6:00-6:30 pm.
+And please tune-in to the Fallon Forum, live Monday-Thursday from 6:00-6:30 pm.
 I’ll give daily updates about the March and talk with some of the fascinating people I meet along the way.
-We’ll also dig into Iowa politics, as the mid-term election heats up and draws national interest.
+We’ll also discuss Iowa-specific issues, including: Bernie Sanders for President?
+Tom Vilsack for Vice President?
 Listen and watch online at www.fallonforum.com.
 Call-in at (855) 244-0077 to add your voice to the dialogue.
 Podcasts available after the program.
 And catch the Fallon Forum Wednesdays on KHOI 89.1 (Ames) from 4:00-5:00 pm and KPVL 89.1 (Postville) from 7:00-8:00 pm.

 Thanks! – Ed